atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ‘‘ to you than to laugh at people : and
 ■tj
 j “I imagine the Selbys would furnish
-I ‘‘ matter enough for ridicule.”
+I ‘‘ matter enough for ridicule."
 ■H w O
 H ^
 ''
 II
 '1 ► ■
-; | “I dare lay they would, ” cried Mils f
+; | “I dare lay they would, " cried Mils f
 [j Lumley : “I wish my Lady would con ’ I “lent; to receive them, once at least, !| ‘‘ that we might see what shrt of figures '
 I
-If they are, ” -
+If they are, " -
 f'
 j I should be vastly glad to see them,
 II Said miss Harriot; “as there are no
 i. • ^ ^ ^ '
 i “other families near us, they will be
 1 ’ * ' ■ *
-ij “better than no body.”
+ij “better than no body."
 4 Sf it.,
 1 ■
 b
-C “I don’t think sh, ” replied her Lady
+C “I don’t think sh, " replied her Lady
-I ship; “I think bad company much worse than none at all.”
+I ship; “I think bad company much worse than none at all."
 II ' N
 I. “But
 i